aprismatic/prismadb/docs/getting-started-proxies.md

 ### 5.5 Changing encryption keys

-To change the encryption keys, you will need to perform a [`PRISMADB UPDATE KEYS`](../native-commands#update-keys) command.
+To change the encryption keys, you will need to perform a [`PRISMADB KEYS UPDATE`](../native-commands#keys-update) command.
 Prisma/DB will generate a new set of keys, and re-encrypt all of the columns in the database.
 This is a very time consuming process, and will introduce downtime as the entire database is updated.
 Therefore, this command should be scheduled during maintenance periods.
 You will need to [export the keys](../#51-exporting-encryption-keys) after the update keys command is completed to export the new set of encryption keys for safekeeping.

 ### 5.6 Running multiple instances of Prisma/DB proxy

 Prisma/DB has partial support for running multiple instances of the proxy.
 The main considerations are sharing of the database schema, and the OPE tree.

 The database schema is stored in a table named `PrismaDB_Schema`.
 It is automatically saved when a change is made to the schema, and automatically loaded on the first query of every startup of the Prisma/DB proxy.
-However, while the proxies are running, and a change to the schema is made, a [`PRISMADB LOAD SCHEMA`](../native-commands#load-schema) command would need to be executed on all other proxies to update the proxies' knowledge of the schema.
+However, while the proxies are running, and a change to the schema is made, a [`PRISMADB SCHEMA LOAD`](../native-commands#schema-load) command would need to be executed on all other proxies to update the proxies' knowledge of the schema.

 Currently, the OPE tree cannot sync between multiple instances, therefore, if multiple instances is a must, `RANGE` encryption should not be used, or there may be unexpected behavior.

 ### 5.7 Updating license

 If your current license has expired, you will be unable to to perform queries.
-To update the license, simply replace the current license key file in the mapped `/data/` directory, and run a [`PRISMADB REFRESH LICENSE`](../native-commands#refresh-license) command to update your license.
+To update the license, simply replace the current license key file in the mapped `/data/` directory, and run a [`PRISMADB LICENSE REFRESH`](../native-commands#license-refresh) command to update your license.

 ### 5.8 Shutting down

-If a shutdown is planned, it is recommended to save the OPE tree with the [`PRISMADB SAVE OPETREE`](../native-commands#save-opetree) command, as the OPE tree resides in the memory during normal operation.
+If a shutdown is planned, it is recommended to save the OPE tree with the [`PRISMADB OPETREE SAVE`](../native-commands#opetree-save) command, as the OPE tree resides in the memory during normal operation.
 This command will save the OPE tree to the database for persistent storage, and when the proxy is started up again, it will load the tree from the database automatically.

 ## 6. Subsequent Starts